Carson Kelly Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in MLB with a collective 9.7 strikeouts per nine innings.

-- The Twins have the eighth-ranked team ERA among all league pitching staffs (3.87).
+- The Twins have a 3.83 team ERA that ranks fourth among all MLB pitching staffs.

-- Twins pitchers combine to give up 127 total home runs at a clip of 1.2 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.